Eatoniella mortoni: Distribution and habitat

-The species is endemic to New Zealand.
-The holotype was collected by Ponder himself on 11 December 1961, at Days Bay in Wellington.
-The species is known to occur on both coasts of the North Island and South Island.
+The species is endemic to New Zealand, known to occur on both coasts of the North Island and South Island.
 In addition, the species can be found on the Chatham Islands and the volcanic island Whakaari / White Island.

-Typically the species can be found on algae at low tide, and underneath intertidal rocks, and often lives on kelp species such as Ecklonia radiata.
+Typically the species can be found on algae at low tide, underneath intertidal rocks, and often lives on kelp species such as Ecklonia radiata.